Spawn Guide • Fire Starter Hunt

 How to Boost Your Odds

 You cannot force Charmander to appear on command in normal survival play, but you can absolutely hunt smarter.
-Most failed hunts are really just players spending too long in the wrong biome or the wrong time of day.
+Most failed hunts are really just players spending too long in the wrong biome, using a tiny route, or ignoring server-specific spawn settings.

 1